 Length of Stay

 The initial DS-2019 for the Research Scholar will usually be issued for the period of the invitation, as long as there is documentation of funding for the entire period.
 The J-1 program can then be extended up to a maximum of five years.
+There is no possibility to extend further.
 After completion of the program there is a bar to repeat participation in a J-1 Research Scholar program.
 The Exchange Visitor must wait 2 years before he or she can be eligible to participate in the J-1 Research Scholar category again.

 A short-term scholar is a person coming to the US for research or teaching (or similar activity in an area of expertise) for a short visit.
 The visit may be extended up to a maximum of six months.
 After completion of the program, there is no prohibition on a return to the U.S. in any J-1 category.

 The Specialist category has a maximum period of stay of one year.